 Limits on the source database

-• Bandwidth requirements: The server to which the source database belongs must have sufficient outbound bandwidth.
+• Bandwidth requirements: The server on which the source database is deployed must have sufficient outbound bandwidth.
 Otherwise, the data migration speed decreases.

 • Limits on operations: If you perform only full data migration, do not write data to the source database during data migration.
 Otherwise, data may be inconsistent between the source and destination databases.
 To ensure data consistency, we recommend that you select full data migration and incremental data migration as the migration types.

-• Limits on migrating data from a standalone Redis instance to a Redis cluster: Each command can be run only on a single slot in a Redis cluster.
+• Limits on data migration from a standalone Redis database to a Redis database deployed in the cluster architecture: Each command can be run only on a single slot in a Redis database deployed in the cluster architecture.
 If you perform operations on multiple keys in the source database and the keys belong to different slots, the following error occurs:

 CROSSSLOT Keys in request don't hash to the same slot

 We recommend that you perform operations on only one key during data migration.
-This prevents the data migration task from being interrupted.
+Otherwise, the migration task is interrupted.

 • To ensure the stability of data migration, DTS inserts a key prefixed with DTS_REDIS_TIMESTAMP_HEARTBEAT into the source database to record when data is updated.
 If the source database is deployed in a cluster architecture, DTS inserts the key into each shard of the cluster.
 The key is filtered out during data migration.
 After the data migration task is complete, the key expires.